 Virginia M. Gaffney, formerly of Orangeburg, died at her home in Brooklyn.
 She was born in the Bronx to John and Mary (O’Connor) Gaffney and graduated from Tappan Zee High School in 1976.

-Virginina worked for the NYC Department of Social Services for 8 years as a social worker.
+Virginia worked for the NYC Department of Social Services for 8 years as a social worker.

 Stacey Gersten, 48